Do you truly grasp the benefits of a virtual classroom? Do you know in depth what it offers to the teacher and the student?

 Mainly, in the virtual classroom, classes are taught in real time.
 However, in an e-learning platform, the learner can also receive training asynchronously.

-In other words, the learner can find synchronous and asynchronous resources, and the administrators and tutors can find materials to create, deliver, manage, evaluate and monitor the training process and the evolution of the course.
+In other words, the learner can find synchronous and asynchronous resources, and administrators and tutors can find materials to create, deliver, manage, evaluate and monitor the training process and the evolution of the course.

 Among other things, virtual classrooms are used to foster contact between teacher and learners.